knime/knime-core/org.knime.product/README_Developer_win32.txt

-KNIME 2.0.0 Developer version
+KNIME SDK 2.0.0
 ============================================================

 Quickstart guide:
 - Extract the archive (if you read this here, you likely already did so).
 - Launch eclipse.exe to start the Eclipse IDE, it will use the default workspace folder (called 'workspace') located in this directory to store the project files in.
 - For further information see the manuals located in the 'doc' directory.